UAB-CS-332-532/Lab-03/README.md

 3. Use the *scanf()* to read in each string.

-4. Create a function to read in the strings, a function to sort the strings, and a function to display the strings.
+4. Create a function to read in the strings (e.g. readStrings), a function to sort the strings (e.g. sortStrings), and a function to display the strings (e.g. displayStrings).

+You can utilize the malloc() function to dynamically allocate memory and strlen() to find the length of a string.

-Useful functions: malloc()and strlen() (More found at https://en.cppreference.com/w/c/string/byte)
+(More string functions can be found at https://en.cppreference.com/w/c/string/byte)